-Program Details Refugee Cash and Medical Assistance (RCA/RMA) Brief Description Provides cash and medical assistance for newly arrived refugees.
+Program Details Refugee Cash and Medical Assistance (RCA/RMA) Brief Description Provides cash and medical assistance for newly arrived refugee adults.
 Legal Authorization CFR 400.45 - 400.69 and 400.93 - 400.107, Refugee Act of 1980, Public Law 96-212; the Trafficking Victims Protection Reauthorization Act of 2003 (TVPRA), Pub.
 L. No. 108-193; and the Department of Defense Appropriations Act of 2010, Pub.
 L. No. 111-118.
-Funding Source 100% Federal Population Served Refugees or asylees authorized by the federal government to immigrate to the U.S. because they are unwilling or unable to return to their country of nationality due to persecution or a well- founded fear of persecution based on race, religion, nationality, membership in particular social group, or political opinion Individuals whose immigration status allows them access to refugee benefits under federal law Eligibility Refugees, asylees, Cubans/Haitian entrants, Amerasians, victims of human trafficking and their eligible family members, and Iraqi/Afghani Special Immigrants who meet financial need criteria for the TANF program but are not TANF eligible (e.g., adults without dependent children).
-Currently, eligibility expires eight months after the date of their arrival in the United States.
+Funding Source 100% Federal Population Served Refugees authorized by the federal government to immigrate to the U.S. because they are unwilling or unable to return to their country of nationality due to persecution or a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.
+Individuals whose immigration status allows them access to refugee benefits under federal law.
+Eligibility Refugees, asylees, Cubans/Haitian entrants, Amerasians, victims of human trafficking and their eligible family members, and Iraqi/Afghani Special Immigrants who meet financial need criteria and are adults without dependent children.
+Currently, eligibility for refugees expires eight months after the date of their arrival in the United States.
 For asylees, victims of human trafficking, and Iraqis or Afghanis who do not become Special Immigrants until after they enter the U.S., eligibility expires eight months after the date their status is granted.
 Unless exempt, adults must register for employment and language services.
-Adults must also provide the name of the voluntary agency which helped to bring them into the U.S. Services Cash assistance for food, clothing, and shelter Medical assistance Health screening Linkages Voluntary resettlement agencies Mutual assistance associations Community employment providers Low-income housing Food banks Community medical centers Charitable agencies
+Refugees must also provide the name of the voluntary refugee resettlement agency which helped to bring them into the U.S. Services Cash assistance for food, clothing, and shelter Medical assistance.
+Linkages Voluntary refugee resettlement agencies (Volag).
+Mutual assistance associations.
+Community employment providers.
+Low-income housing providers.
+Food banks.
+Community medical centers.
+Charitable agencies.
+Workforce development councils.
+Public health departments.
+Other local agencies.